unicorncoding/unicorncoding.github.io/_posts/2020-06-20-fired-for-agility.md

 > You better stop thinking like a freelancer.

 The customer called me the next day and said that the agency charged them 40 dev/hours for the landing page.
-I hanged the phone up as if I lost the internet connection.
+I hang the phone up, pretending the internet connection was lost.
 I didn't know what to say.
 I didn't want to lose my job and lie to the customer either.

 ---